dwp/vault-infrastructure/README.md

 # About

-This Terraform Code sets up the Vault Infrastructure with Consul as the Backend for HA.
-We use Terragrunt as a wrapper to our terraform code to put dependencies between folders and execute all folders
+Terraform code to setup a Vault infrastructure with Consul backend for High Availability (HA).
+Terragrunt is used as a wrapper to our terraform code to put dependencies between folders and execute all folders.

 # Terragrunt